Vangelis Moras

-Evangelos "Vangelis" Moras (Βαγγέλης Μόρας; born 26 August 1981) is a Greek former professional footballer who played as a centre back and currently a manager.
+Vangelis Moras (Βαγγέλης Μόρας; born 26 August 1981) is a Greek former professional footballer who played as a centre-back.
+He is the current manager of Athens Kallithea.

 Club career

 Early years

 Moras started his football Ampelokipoi Larissa playing as a striker having Marco Van Basten as his idol.
 In 1999, aged 18, along with his Ampelokipoi teammate Kostas Paparizos, he moved to Beta Ethniki side AEL.
 During his 2-year sting with AEL, Moras was converted to a defender after Serbian coach Nebojsa Licanin changed his position.
-In 2001 after AEL relegated to Gamma Ethniki he signed for Proodeftiki helping the club win promotion and return the first division in 2002.
+In 2001 after AEL were relegated to Gamma Ethniki he signed for Proodeftiki helping the club win promotion and return the first division in 2002.

 AEK Athens

-After having impressed in his first season in the first division, Moras was transferred to AEK Athens for €260,000, as a personal choice of the then coach, Dušan Bajević.
-He stayed at the club even at the new effort made by the Demis Nikolaidis administration in 2004 and left in 2007.
-With AEK he also competed in European in the UEFA Champions League group stage in 2003 and 2006, while also played in the Cup final on 10 May 2006 losing to Olympiacos.
-He left the club on in 2007 after his contract was expired.
+After his first season in the first division, Moras was transferred to AEK Athens on 7 August 2003 for a fee of €260,000, as a personal choice of the manager, Dušan Bajević.
+He stayed at the club even at the new effort made by the administration of Demis Nikolaidis in 2004 and left in 2007.
+With AEK he also competed in European in the UEFA Champions League group stage in 2003 and in 2006, while also played in the Cup final on 10 May 2006 losing to Olympiacos.

 Bologna

-On 1 July 2007, Moras signed for the Italian club Bologna.
-After his first season there, he helped the club to win promotion to the Serie A. Moras scored his first goal for Bologna against S.S.C.
+Moras left AEK Athens after the expiration of his contract.
+On 1 July 2007, he signed for the Italian club Bologna.
+After his first season there, the club was promoted to the Serie A. Moras scored his first goal for Bologna against S.S.C.
 Napoli scoring the winning goal.

 He made 104 appearances in his career at Bologna in all competitions.

 Swansea City

-On 14 October 2011, it was confirmed that the player had joined Premier League team Swansea City.
-Brendan Rodgers’ defensive headache has eased slightly with FIFA finally giving Swansea City the green light to sign Vangelis Moras on a three-month deal.
-The Greek defender, a free agent having left Bologna in the summer, agreed terms with Swansea after a successful trial in South Wales, scoring a goal in a friendly against Llanelli on 7 October 2011, but delays in processing the paperwork looked set to leave Rodgers with only one fully fit centre-half for Saturday's trip to Norwich.
+On 14 October 2011, it was confirmed that the player joined Premier League team Swansea City.
+FIFA gave Swansea City the green light to sign Vangelis Moras on a three-month deal.
+The Greek defender, a free agent having left Bologna in the summer, agreed terms with Swansea after a trial in South Wales, scoring a goal in a friendly against Llanelli on 7 October 2011.
+Delays in processing the paperwork looked set to leave Rodgers with only one fully fit centre-half for Saturday's trip to Norwich.
 He made his Premier League debut in a 2–2 draw with Wolves on 22 October 2011.
 He left the club after his three-month deal expired in January 2012.